Home-city Spaces of Care

 - Weekend research residential: An intensive weekend of workshops in a residential centre outside London to develop activities and themes from the workshops and to determine resources to be taken forward.

-- Resources for uncertain futures: This stage involves the development and production of tangible resources/toolkits to be shared widely with organisations, practitioners and policymakers.
+- Resources for uncertain futures: This stage involves the development and production of tangible resources/toolkits to be shared widely with organisations and practitioners working with refugees and people seeking asylum.

 Planned outputs and resources